MakairaIO/storefront-starter-kit/README.md

 },
 ```

 Based on this configuration our build process generates a `fonts.styl` file within `patterns/core/BaseLayout`.
 This file contains all CSS `font-face` we use in the project.
-Also, this file is not tracked with Git because it is generated on the fly while starting the Storefront.

 Within this file, the above configuration will result in this:
 ```